Last updated: June 14, 2026 · Author: TTdancewear Team

 • Lightweight: Less fatigue; better foot articulation.

-• Support: Structured heel counter, secure straps/zipper.
+• Support: Structured heel counter, secure straps or zipper.

 Fit & Sizing: How Tight Is Right?